MiriamGluskinos-dev/ImportTaxesTable/README.md

 # CurrencyGates

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.0.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0.
+Using index.html normally but in dev mode using index-dev.hdml
 ## Development server

 To start a local development server, run: